Lerch's $\Phi$ and the Polylogarithm at the Positive Integers

-It's straightforward to derive an expression for the partial sums of Lerch's $\Phi$ function using the formulae from \secrefe{Final_1} and \secrefe{Final_2}.
-If $\ii$ is the imaginary unit, we just make: \\ Omitting the calculations and making a simple transformation ($m:=2\pi\ii/m$) (to bring the variables into the domain of the real numbers, which are easier to understand), we can produce a single formula for both the odd and even powers: \\ From this new equation, it's easy to see that as $n$ goes to infinity, the sum on the left-hand side converges only if $\Re{(m)}<0$.
-However, we can obtain an analytic continuation for this sum, by removing the second term on the right-hand side, which explodes out to infinity if $\Re{(m)}>0$.
+It is straightforward to derive an expression for the partial sums of the Lerch $\Phi$ function using the formulae from \secrefe{Final_1} and \secrefe{Final_2}.
+If $\ii$ is the imaginary unit, one just makes:

+By omitting the calculations and making a simple transformation ($z:=2\pi\ii/z$) (to bring the variables into the domain of the real numbers), one can produce a single formula for both the odd and even powers:

+From this new equation, it is easy to see that as $n$ goes to infinity, the summation on the left-hand side converges only if $\Re{(z)}<0$.
+However, one can obtain an analytic continuation for this summation, by removing the second term on the right-hand side, which diverges if $\Re{(z)}>0$.
 Perhaps not surprisingly, this analytic continuation coincides with the Lerch $\Phi$ function.

-\subsection{Partial polylogarithm sums, $E^{m}_{k}(0,n)$}
+\subsection{Partial polylogarithm sums, $E^{z}_{k}(0,n)$}

-When $b=0$, we have one interesting particular case: \\ To obtain this expression, we take the limit as $b$ tends to 0:
+When $b=0$, one has an interesting particular case: \\ To obtain this expression, the limit as $b$ tends to zero is taken: